 If you pride yourself on great service, but then define your goal of cutting prices that can create a waterfall effect on customer service.

 That’s a strategy – now what?
 How do we accomplish “improve marketing?”
 We determine how to execute the strategy, and this is where the rubber meets the road.
 Naviant has gone through this process many times, both internally and with customers.
 Our extensive practice with different industries can provide direction based on current events and future trends.
 We view ourselves as a partner to our customers, and our partnership is most effective when we can help your organization fulfill its mission and meet its goals.

 “It is our choices, that show what we truly are, far more than our abilities,” J.K.
 Rowling wrote.
-Once a strategy is decided upon, we can look to what skills, tools, and resources are needed to execute the strategy.
+Once a strategy is decided upon, we can look at what skills, tools, and resources are needed to execute the strategy.

-In the next article in this series, we will address objectives, which can be viewed as smaller scale goals for middle management to execute.
+In the next article in this series, we will address objectives, which can be viewed as smaller-scale goals for middle management to execute.